fireheet/store/requirements/owner/functional-requirements.md

 3. The *Owner*'s document should be a valid *Document* of type **CPF**
 4. An disabled *Owner* should not have any *Store* associated with it
 5. It's not allowed to disable an *Owner* while an *Store* is associated to it
-6. It should be possible to create an *Owner* without an assigned *Store*
+6. To enable an *Owner* it should have an *Store* associated with it
+7. It's not allowed to assign an *Store* to an *Owner* if it already has one assigned to it